Noddy (camera): BBC One mirrored globes

-The most famous idents of the Noddy system were the BBC One mirrored globes used between 1969 and 1985, albeit with minor colour changes.
+The most famous idents captured by the Noddy system were the BBC One mirrored globes used between 1969 and 1985, albeit with minor colour changes.
 The system consisted of an internally lit, rotating globe in front of a concave mirror.
 The oceans were painted onto the globe in metallic black paint, leaving the land masses as unpainted patches.
 The original globe ident introduced on 15 November 1969 featured blue continents and logo against a black background.
-The logo included the word 'COLOUR' after the BBC One (then BBC 1) corporate logo, to identify the new programme format and act as an advertisement to the vast majority of viewers who were still watching in black and white (as the colour version of the television licence, which financed the BBC, was much more expensive).
+The logo included the word 'COLOUR' after the BBC One (then BBC1) corporate logo, to identify the new programme format and act as an advertisement to the vast majority of viewers who were still watching in black and white (as the colour version of the television licence, which financed the BBC, was much more expensive).
 Full colour broadcasts across the UK did not become available until 1976.
-The colours of blue and black were chosen because they were still easily distinguishable to those with black and white televisions.
+The colours of blue and black were chosen because they were still easily distinguishable to those with black-and-white televisions.
 Another version of the globe without the 'COLOUR' logo was used before black-and-white programmes, of which there were still many in the BBC One schedule in the early 70s.

 The globe ident was modified in January 1972 to include a new BBC logo with rounded corners and an italic serif font for the 'Colour' legend.
-On 28 December 1974 the ident was reworked further, with yellow continents over a dark blue background and the term 'COLOUR' removed.
+On 28 December 1974, the ident was reworked further, with yellow continents over a dark blue background and the term 'COLOUR' removed.
 The legend BBC1 was rendered in white, using a heavy weight of the Futura typeface.
-On 5 September 1981, the display was altered to green continents over a dark blue background with a double striped BBC1 legend in white.
+On 5 September 1981, the display was altered to green continents over a dark blue background with a double-striped BBC1 legend in white.

 The globe model in the machinery was altered over the years as it had to be frequently re-painted.
-This led to a number of odd variations: the tip of South Africa, the Cape Fold Mountains was pointed in some 1981 models and the Pacific islands more pronounced in others.
+This led to a number of odd variations: the tip of South Africa, the Cape Fold Mountains, was pointed in some 1981 models, and the Pacific islands were more pronounced in others.

-In 2006, BBC1 aired Life on Mars, set in 1973; as part of the presentation the series trailed with a computer recreation of the 1973-era mirrored globe ident.
-BBC Wales, who produced the show, were able to use their original globe model to recreate the ident more faithfully, also including period appropriate dual language branding and continuity announcers from that era.
+In 2007, BBC1 aired the second series of Life on Mars, set in 1973.
+As part of the presentation, the series trailed with a computer recreation of the 1973-era mirrored globe ident.
+BBC Wales, who produced the show, was able to use its original globe model to recreate the ident more faithfully, also including period appropriate dual language branding and continuity announcers from that era.

-In 2014 the mirrored globe was added to the BBC's A History of the World object collection.
+In 2014, the mirrored globe was added to the BBC's A History of the World object collection.

-On 13 November 2017 the "1981" globe was returned for BBC Children in Need "Rocks the Eighties".
+On 13 November 2017, the "1981" globe was returned for BBC Children in Need "Rocks the Eighties".